okffi/maas-server/README.md

 Server errors generate status code 500.

-Requests are rejected entirely even if of data elements is missing a mandatory field.
+Requests are rejected entirely even if one of data elements is missing a mandatory field.

 ### Journey handling